GenericJam/genericjam.github.io/coding_tests.md

 ## [List Ops](https://github.com/GenericJam/list_ops)

-is the screening test of the same company as the FlyWheel test.
+The screening test of the same company as the FlyWheel test.
 I guess the idea being that if you don't know anything about recursion that's enough to want to keep you out of their code base.
 The exercise is to implement some common List operations like `Map`, etc. The tests were included but the functions were empty.

  If you want to reenact without my solutions, just clone and remove the contents of the functions.
+After the fact I found it on [exorcism](https://exercism.io/my/solutions/c6b27347d59c49babcc175cdb4a6dd05).
+I guess you could take that as an indicator that exercism is a good resource for learning and preparing for a coding test.

 ## [FlyWheel](https://github.com/GenericJam/FlyWheel)